biosimulations/biosimulations/docs/concepts/conventions/simulation-experiments.md

 ## Recommended resources for implementing the execution of simulation experiments

-Below are helpful tools for implementing the execution of simulation experiments described with SED-ML:
+Below are helpful tools for implementing and executing simulation experiments described with SED-ML:

-- [BioSimulators utils ](https://docs.biosimulators.org/Biosimulators_utils/) is a Python library which provides functions implementing command-line interfaces to the above specifications, as well as functions for interpreting COMBINE/OMEX archives and SED-ML files, generating tables and plots of simulation plots, and logging the execution of COMBINE/OMEX archives.
+- [BioSimulators utils ](https://docs.biosimulators.org/Biosimulators_utils/) is a Python library which provides functions implementing command-line interfaces to the above specifications, as well as functions for interpreting COMBINE/OMEX archives and SED-ML files, generating tables and plots of simulation data, and logging the execution of COMBINE/OMEX archives.
 BioSimulators utils provides high-level access to some of the lower-level libraries listed below.

 - [libSED-ML](https://github.com/fbergmann/libSEDML)  is a library for serializing and deserializing SED documents to and from XML files. libSED-ML provides bindings for several languages.